CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"The best revenge is to be unlike him who performed the injury." - Marcus Aurelius</p>
+<p>"It is within our power not to make a judgement about something, and so not disturb our minds; for nothing in itself possesses the power to form our judgements." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->